-Why do great financiers not like to trade Forex?
+Why don't great financiers like to trade Forex?

-More than once reading the stories of traders, you come across the fact that almost none of them trade on the Forex currency exchange.
+More than once, when reading traders' stories, you come across the fact that almost none of them trade on the Forex currency exchange.

-Yes, every financier deals with currencies, but the main bet is always placed on other markets.
+Yes, every financier deals with currency, but the main focus is always on other markets.

-Why is it that huge fortunes are mainly made on the stock or commodity exchanges, and you almost never see a billionaire who made a fortune on Forex?
+Why is it that huge fortunes are mostly made on the stock or commodity exchanges, and it is almost impossible to find a billionaire who made his fortune on Forex?

-Perhaps, indeed, the foreign exchange market is intended only for transactions with currencies necessary to support the company’s activities and is not entirely suitable for speculation.
+It may be true that the foreign exchange market is only intended for transactions with currencies necessary for the operation of a company and is not entirely suitable for speculation.

 The stock market is a much easier place to make long-term and medium-term investments, as you can calculate the real value of a company's shares based on the value of its assets.